 Social/sports/cultural programme for the trainee crews and ships’ officers; plans for community involvement, including volunteers.

-- Provision of trainees and opportunities for Class A ships’ income in port
+Provision of trainees and opportunities for ships income in port

-Provision and funding of trainees (minimum of 25) to sail in the race; opportunities for Class A Tall Ships to generate income in port from corporate entertainment and day-sailing.
+Provision of funded trainees to sail in the race; opportunities for participating Ships to generate income in port from corporate entertainment and day-sailing.

 Marketing and promotional plans to promote the event to the local community and nationally.